aiaiaikkk/super-prompt-canvas/README.md

 ### 📖 Product Introduction

-Kontext Visual Prompt Editor is an image editing assistant tool that helps users easily create AI image editing instructions.
+Kontext Super Prompt is an intelligent super prompt tool designed specifically for AI image editing.
 Simply mark the areas you want to modify on the image, describe your ideas, and the tool will automatically generate professional editing instructions without needing to learn complex prompt syntax.

 🎥 **Video Tutorial**: [Detailed Usage Demo](https://www.bilibili.com/video/BV1e1u6zjE6H/)